martenframework/marten/docs/docs/handlers-and-http/callbacks.md

 sidebar_label: Callbacks
 ---

 Callbacks enable you to define logic that is triggered at different stages of a handler's lifecycle.
 This feature allows you to intercept incoming requests and potentially bypass the standard `#dispatch` method.
-This documents covers the available callbacks and introduces you to the associated API, which you can use to define hooks in your handlers.
+This document covers the available callbacks and introduces you to the associated API, which you can use to define hooks in your handlers.

 ## Overview